 Would you rather wait for people to come to you, or go on the offensive?

-By creating outreach systems, you can get more eyeballs on your content within the first 24 hours of publishing.
+By creating outreach workflows, you can get more eyeballs on your content within the first 24 hours of publishing.

 With this approach, you put your content in front of those who will boost your results.

 Personalization is non-negotiable.

 The problem is, most marketers are doing it wrong.